joshuatmcauley/active-directory/README.md

 # Active Directory lab (lab.local)

-Home lab on Hyper-V. Not a workplace domain.
-Built to practise first-line work: new users, a PC on the domain, a shared drive, and a Group Policy mapping.
+Home lab on Hyper-V, modelled as a small school directory (Bellin Grammar School).
+Not a real school or workplace.
+Built to practise first-line work: OUs, groups, a PC on the domain, a staff share, and a Group Policy mapping.

+Student numbers are two accounts in an OU, not extra VMs.

 ## Architecture